AndrewCopeland/my-zettelkasten/kasten/1587417961-conjur-concourse-integration-with-bosh.md

 Having a step by step guide on how to deploy concourse /w conjur would bring value to those deploying concourse within bosh.

+It was added to concourse in version [v5.8.0](1602268795-concourse-conjur-integration-added.md)

 ## Links
 - [1601577457-conjur-concourse-integration-bosh-ops-file.md](1601577457-conjur-concourse-integration-bosh-ops-file.md)
 - [1590770710-concourse-error-build-from-source-dev.md](1590770710-concourse-error-build-from-source-dev.md)